NTonani/android-popular-movies/README.md

 ##Popular Movies

 Stage 2/2 of the Popular Movies app, created for the Android Developer Nanodegree program.
+This app was developed without Material Design, and with an emphasis on non-ui patterns.

 ##Features